People

 Email: daniela.chavez02@utrgv.edu

 Daniela Chavez was born in Toluca, Mexico, and raised in Mission, Texas.
-She graduated from the University of Texas at Austin in May 2018 with a Bachelor of Science in Psychology.
-She is working on completing her Master’s in Experimental Psychology at UTRGV.
+She graduated from the University of Texas at Austin in May 2018 with a Bachelor of Science in Psychology and from UTRGV in 2023 with a Master’s in Experimental Psychology.
 Her research interests include mental health risk and protective factors, coping skills, resiliency, and acculturative stress in Latino/a individuals.
 Daniela is an advocate for accessible, effective, and bilingual mental health care so that all people in the Rio Grande Valley can have happy, fulfilling lives.

 Email: veronica.ramirez01@utrgv.edu